dmolinagarcia/nova64/README.md

 - External monitor an option (mirror, or extend if possible)
 - VGA or HDMI for external monitor
 - Brightness controlled via software
+- Still not sure about dedicated video RAM

 ### Audio

 - Stereo audio and built-in speakers
+- FPGA is allowed here too
 - External audio an option (Through audio jack, or, if possible HDMI)
 - Volumen control through software

-### Storage

-- Dual SD.
-One acting as internal hd, one acting as eternal storage

 ### Peripherals

 - USB Support for storage, and HID
 - Internal keyboard and trackpad are USB
 - External ports too

+### Storage

+- Dual SD.
+One acting as internal hd, one acting as eternal storage

 ### Connectivity